Complex Documents

 Build an Index in Word Using a Concordance File

-Multiple Indices - CK Note
+Multiple Indexes - CK Note

 It is possible to have more than one index with different entries in a single document.
 An Index is created by the Index Field.
 That is based on XE fields.
 Both of those have a "switch" \f which allows the index with that switch to only show XE fields that also have the same identifier.
 I know of no way, other than editing the fields, to insert this identifier.